Genius-Bot/Genius-Bot/standardizations/python.md

 # Python standardizations

-Please follow these rules to the best of your ability when submiting a new .py or .pyi file.
+Please follow these rules to the best of your ability when submiting a new python file.

 * Name folders, files, any non-constant variables, and functions with lowercase snake case.
 * Name global constants with uppercase snake case.